 manages the department's Administrative Services Bureau, which is responsible for community relations, detectives, dispatch, and training.

-The Suwanee Police Department is “dedicated to providing exemplary service by maintaining a proud tradition of professionalism, courage, and integrity; remembering always our commitment to the community and the citizen we are sworn to serve and protect.”
+The Suwanee Police Department is dedicated to providing exemplary service by maintaining a proud tradition of PROFESSIONAL, ETHICAL, and KNOWLEDGEABLE policing; remembering always our commitment to the community and the citizens we are sworn to serve.

 Accreditation & Credentials